1. Advanced Short Range Air to Air Missile (ASRAAM)

 • Introduce hardware design changes to the existing SMS design to support two additional weapon stations on the helicopter.

-• Design and manufacture a handheld test set to allow the helicopter electrical interfaces to be rapidly tested in conjunction with the SMS Built-in-Test capability.
+• Design and manufacture a handheld test set to allow the helicopter electrical interfaces to be rapidly tested with the SMS Built-in-Test capability.

 • Re-test and certify the overall SMS functionality in accordance with UK safety standards DEF-STAN 0055/56.